 Part of the reason may be that there is some research suggesting migraines and sleep apnea aren’t linked.
 But even if we grant that they may not be linked for the general population of migraineurs, it’s likely that many people with migraines may benefit from sleep apnea treatment.

 Another part of the reason is just that doctors often don’t think about sleep apnea.
 Since sleep apnea occurs at night and many of the symptoms may overlap with other conditions, doctors often let sleep apnea go undiagnosed.
 This may be even more pronounced for headache specialists who think they know what’s causing your headaches.

 If your doctor isn’t taking action on your risk of sleep apnea, it’s time for you to take over.
 Bring the issue up with your doctor.
 And if your doctor still won’t act, take steps to get your sleep apnea diagnosed and treated.

-If you are looking for help with your sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you are looking for help with your sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.